singularitti/MyPkgTemplates.jl/docs/src/developers/contributing.md

     Running the tests might take a long time.

 !!! tip
-    If you are using Revise.jl, you can also run the tests by calling `include`:
+    If you are using `Revise.jl`, you can also run the tests by calling `include`:

     ```julia-repl
     include("test/runtests.jl")